Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/how-to-create-image/guide.en-gb.md

 In this example, we are using `cloud-init` with the `netplan` renderer to configure `systemd-networkd`.
 This is a working example of customizing network configuration; feel free to adapt it to your needs.

-**Note**: When Ironic configures bare metal on first boot, it will propagate a `network_metadata` manifest (configdrive) that can be interpreted by `cloud-init` to automatically configure the network (such as static IP, LACP, etc.).
+**Note:** When Ironic configures bare metal on first boot, it will propagate a `network_metadata` manifest (configdrive) that can be interpreted by `cloud-init` to automatically configure the network (such as static IP, LACP, etc.).

 `elements/os-custom/extra-data.d/ansible/roles/customize/tasks/main.yml`: